keithbuhler/keithbuhler.github.io/content/philosophy/virtue.md

 11. The notion of a "human telos" is facistic.
 12. The notion of virtue is inherently racist, sexist, classist, and elitist.
 13. Virtue accounts are culturally relative (MacIntyre responds; Solomon responds, Nussbaum responds;)

+---

+Tree of Virtues, the Way of Life handout